wp-plugins/hashlibs/readme.txt

 == Description ==

 Dynamically build a page with simple shortcode based on hashed URL values.
 Ex.
-Visit josh.dvvvvvvvv.com/#name=Josh or josh.dvvvvvvvv.com/#name=Josh/salutation=Mr. - replace 'Josh' or 'Mr.' with anything else for a different result.
-My WordPress page content is simply: Hi [echo-hash salutation] [echo-hash name] - you can replace 'salutation' or 'name' with anything else and place as many as you like anywhere in your content that you like.
+Visit josh.dvvvvvvvv.com/#name=Josh - replace 'Josh' with anything else for a different result.

 == Installation ==